jdewit/easy-timepicker/README.md

 ## Configuration

-The following options can be set either through data attributes on the time input or by overriding the EasyTimepickerConfig constant.
+The following options can be set either through data attributes on the time input or by overriding the EzTimepickerConfig constant.

 ```js
 {